 Ms Le Pen has objected to the use of the term "far right", arguing that it marginalises a party with significant support.

-She has sought to emphasise the FN's opposition to the euro and advocacy of protectionism and the fact the party today has grown to include Jewish members.
+She emphasises the fact that the party today has grown to include Jewish and Muslim members.

 Nonetheless, for some analysts - and many anti-FN protesters - behind the softer exterior, the FN's policies remain extreme.

 "French citizenship should be either inherited or merited," Ms Le Pen has declared, vowing to end free education for children of undocumented migrants.